-When mistakes happen in your
+When mistakes happen in your company, who takes the blame? |

 Analytics Operations Engineering